Martin Retov

-Martin Retov ([ˈmɑːtsʰin ˈʁeːtsʰʌw]; born 5 May 1980) is a Danish football coach and former player.
-He works as the assistant coach of Brøndby IF.
-He has played more than 200 games for Brøndby IF.
+Martin Retov ([ˈmɑːtsʰin ˈʁeːtsʰʌw]; born 5 May 1980) is a Danish professional football manager, currently in charge of Hvidovre IF, and former player who played as a midfielder.
+He has played more than 200 games for Brøndby.

 Retov began his career at Køge Boldklub, joining their youth team in 1996 and making his first-team debut in 1999.
 He experienced promotion to the Danish Superliga in the 2001–02 season, and after making 89 league appearances for Køge he moved to Brøndby IF.
 He played an influential role at the club for six seasons and was a key member of the team that won the domestic double in 2004–05 and three Danish Cups.
 In 2008, Retov was signed by Hansa Rostock for a fee believed to be €1 million.
 He became a regular and team captain during his time in Germany, but also suffered relegation to the 3.
 Liga in 2010.
 He ended his career at AC Horsens where he played between 2010 and 2015.

 Retov has represented Denmark at under-21 and senior levels.
 He made his Denmark debut in 2004 and went on to gain six caps without scoring any goals.

 After his active career, Retov embarked on a career in coaching, having been the assistant coach of AGF under-17, Brøndby under-17, and the assistant and caretaker coach of Brøndby's first team.
+In 2024, he was appointed head coach of Danish 1st Division club AC Horsens, where he had formerly been a player.

 Club career

 Early career

 Born in Rødovre, Capital Region of Denmark, Retov started his career in the youth teams of Danish club Rishøj Idrætsforening at age 8, where he played together with his friends from school.
 In his early playing days, Retov was a striker.
 Later, he moved to Køge Boldklub, where he eventually made his debut in the Danish 1st Division (second highest division) on 2 May 1999, starting in a 2–0 loss to Glostrup FK.
 At this point, Retov was 18 years old and a student at Solrød Gymnasium, an upper secondary school.
 After six months, Retov established himself in the starting-eleven of the first team, coached by Henrik Jensen.
-He signed a one-and-a-half year contract extension on 20 August 2001.
+He signed a one-and-a-half-year contract extension on 20 August 2001.
 He made 88 appearances in the Danish 1st Division, in which he scored 12 goals.

 In 2002, Køge earned promotion to the Danish Superliga and would compete in the 2002–03 season.
 Retov only played 10 minutes for Køge in the Superliga, before suffering a toe-injury.